wwuccdc/beginner_tutorials/LinuxSec.md

 ~~~
 But a primary group is also listed in the passwd file for each user.
 Users can be members of any number of groups.
 ####Useful Commands
-To find all the groups that a given user is part of first find their uid by looking in the passwd file and then use the command
+To find all the groups that a given user is part of, first find their uid by looking in the passwd file and then use the command
 ~~~
 	groups [uid]
 ~~~